 What are the most common and essential utensils in a multitool?

-Although carrying a large toolbox is not possible for many people, almost everyone can carry a multitool consisting of the most common tools used for everyday tasks.
-In this section, we’ll show you the six most important tools a multitool can have.
+Although carrying a large toolbox is impossible for many people, almost everyone can take a multitool consisting of the most common tools used for everyday tasks.
+In this section, we’ll show you the six most essential tools a multitool can have.

-- Pliers: Pliers come in various shapes and sizes, used for purposes such as cutting and bending wires.
-Some have other uses, such as grab rods or for pipes.
+- Pliers: Pliers come in various shapes and sizes, used for cutting and bending wires.
+Some have other uses, such as grab rods or pipes.

 - Scissors: Some people complain that the scissors are too small to do most tasks.
-Still, scissors are an important tool to always have on hand.
+Still, scissors are an indispensable tool to always have on hand.